Community Pilot Awardees

 |Build It Green||Healthy Home Connect||Upgrade select number of low-income homes in San Mateo County that would otherwise be disqualified from housing assistance programs.
 PCE gap funding enables healthy home remediations and repairs, allowing these formerly disqualified homes to then receive energy efficiency improvements.||Efficiency|

 |CA Interfaith Power & Light||Community Resiliency - Solar to Storage at Faith Institutions||Recruit and develop plans to equip select number of faith institutions to be community hubs with clean energy back up power open to all in need in the community for emergencies.||Generation|

-|Envoy Technologies Inc.||Disadvantaged Community Car Sharing||Under this pilot, Envoy will deploy a select number of battery electric vehicles (EVs) to be used for car sharing within a disadvantaged community apartment complex.
+|Envoy Technologies Inc.||Low to Moderate Income Community Car Sharing||Under this pilot, Envoy will deploy a select number of battery electric vehicles (EVs) to be used for car sharing within a low to moderate income community apartment complex.
 Project evaluates potential for ongoing business model.||Electric Vehicles|

 |SMC Office of Sustainability||A Roadmap for Municipal Green Fleets||Develop a clean fuel fleet toolkit for local governments, acquire pilot vehicles and scooters, and provide technical assistance to jurisdictions interested in strategic planning of their fleets to identify a custom roadmap based on vehicle use cases, budget, and climate goals||Electric Vehicles|

 Community Pilots Selection Criteria